jempe/jempe/README.md

 ***CLI utilities***

-<a href="https://github.com/jempe/include_code">Include Code</a> Small tool to insert the code of one file inside another file.

 <a href="https://github.com/jempe/my_public_scripts">My Public Scripts</a> Collection of bash scripts to install compile or setup programs.
 A real time saver when I format any computer.

-<a href="https://github.com/jempe/code_generator">Code generator</a> Tool to generate code automatically from a template.

-<a href="https://github.com/jempe/thumbnails">Thumbnails</a> Tool to generate thumbnails of different sizes.

 <a href="https://github.com/jempe/printhttprequest">Print HTTP Request</a> Tool to inspect HTTP requests.

 <a href="https://github.com/jempe/prettyjson">Pretty JSON</a> tool to pretify JSON without sorting it.

-<a href="https://github.com/jempe/safeurl">Safe URL</a> Too to check if a url is safe by using google safe browsing API.

 ***3D Printing***